LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Looking at the App Services column, scroll down to the App Groups row

 * Ensure the check box under Capabilities is checked
-* Previous Loop 3 Builders: you should see the word Edit and one
-* Click on the word Configure under the NOTES section (if you see Edit, move on to next Identifier)
+* If you see the word Edit, you can return to Identifiers and move on the to next one
+* If you see the word Configure, click on it
     * This opens the App Group Assignment screen
-    * Check the box by Loop App Group and then Continue
+    * Check the box by group.com.TEAMID.loopkit.LoopGroup, with your TEAMID
+    * Click on Continue

+Once you have finished modifying a given identifier, the Save button at the top right will become active

+* Review your changes and then tap on Save
-    * This may open the Modify App Capabilities confirmation screen
+* This opens the Modify App Capabilities confirmation screen
 * Click on Confirm

+If you did not need to make changes, the Save button will not be active.

-At the top right of the screen, tap on the Save button
+* Review the configuration and then tap on the `< All Indentifiers` button at top left

-* This may open the Modify App Capabilities confirmation screen
-* Click on Confirm
+The full list of Identifiers should be displayed again.

 ## Create Loop App in App Store Connect